MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 ### Task 2 - Create Sentinel

-In this task, you will add Sentinel to the created log analytics workspace and add demo logs, because the demo tenant doesn't have an existing data in the log analytics workspace, you import demo logs to have a better idea of how sentinel works.
+In this task, you will add Sentinel to the created log analytics workspace.

 1. You should still be logged into the Azure portal **https://portal.azure.com**.
 1. In the search bar, in the blue banner at the top of the page, enter **Microsoft Sentinel**, then select it from the search results listed under services.
 1. From the **Microsoft Sentinel** page, select **Create**.
 1. In the **Add a Microsoft Sentinel to a workspace page** the previously created log analytics workspace should be listed.
 Select **law-sentinel** then select **Add**.
 1. It may take a few minutes to add Sentinel to the workspace.
 Once it's added, the **Microsoft Sentinel | New & guides** page is displayed.
-You're notified that the Microsoft Sentinel fre trial is activated.
+You're notified that the Microsoft Sentinel free trial is activated.
 Select **Ok**.
 1. From the center of the page, select **Go to content hub**.
 The content hub is where you would go to download solutions.
 Explore the content hub, at will.

 You have successfully deployed Sentinel to the log analytics workspace.